sunilsherkar/ContactManagemetWebAPI/README.md

 # ContactManagemetWebAPI
-This Repository used for creating WebAPI with Dependancy Injection with MVC In this project contains two solution in root folders In MVC folder which contain code for fontend , UI (datatable, Add & Update contact) andWebAPI calls.
+This Repository used for creating WebAPI with Dependancy Injection with MVC.
+In this project contains two solution in root folders .
+In MVC folder which contain code for fontend , UI (datatable, Add & Update contact) andWebAPI calls.
 In WebAPI folder contain Rest API for list , add& updation of contact.

 Artitecture :

 Front END (MVC)
-In this project frontend made up with MVC 5 with razor, Html, css, Jquery .
+In this project frontend made up with MVC 5 with razor, Html, css, Jquery.
-I consume WEBAPI in this layer
+I consume WEBAPI in this layer.
-All data access from webAPI so I consume WEBAPI
+All data access from webAPI so I consume WEBAPI.
-All the GET Post actions are using ajax call which return json result For Contact list Datatale pagination JQuery used for searhing, filtering & Sorting
+All the GET Post actions are using ajax call which return json result.
+For Contact list Datatale pagination JQuery used for searhing, filtering & Sorting.

 WEBAPI
-In this application I used Rest API to access data from database for database connection create one dbcontext object which uses connectin string from web.config .
+In this application I used Rest API to access data from database.
+For database connection create one dbcontext object which uses connectin string from web.config.
 In WebApi I used dependancy Injection using Ninject dependancy Resolver.
-Web API that uses instance of a class that implements IContactRepository interface IContactRepository interface implemented in contactSerice Then we need one IDependencyResolver to resolve this service dependancy so I used NijectResolver.
+Web API that uses instance of a class that implements IContactRepository interface.
+IContactRepository interface implemented in contactSerice.
+Then we need one IDependencyResolver to resolve this service dependancy so I used NijectResolver.
-In this way i inject dependancy into controller
+In this way i inject dependancy into controller.
 So the contactservice class access database using dbcontext and send data back to controller.

 Database